Daily use

 The loop

-/kk-curate. - If the curator reports any contradictions, the skill walks you through each one in-session and applies your chosen resolution.
+3. If the curator reports any contradictions, the skill walks you through each one in-session and applies your chosen resolution.

 Skills

-| Skill | What it does | When you reach for it |
+Skill What it does When you reach for it

-/kk-add | Conversationally gathers a node’s fields, checks INDEX.md for overlap, writes it under nodes/. | Any time you want to capture a fact on the spot. |
+/kk-add Conversationally gathers a node’s fields, checks ENTRY.md for overlap, writes it under nodes/.
+When you already know the node you want.

-/kk-curate | Reads pending captured sessions, drafts proposed notes under nodes/, rebuilds INDEX.md/GRAPH.md, and walks you through any contradictions with the y/n/s/k prompt. | The daily loop, when nudged. |
+/kk-curate Reads pending captured sessions, drafts proposed notes under nodes/, rebuilds ENTRY.md/GRAPH.md, and walks you through any contradictions with the y/n/s/k prompt.
+The daily loop, when nudged — deferred batch processing of captured logs.

-/kk-bootstrap | Seeds nodes from your existing docs — a one-time setup step, see Installation → Seed from existing docs. | Once, at setup. |
+/kk-bootstrap Seeds nodes from your existing docs — a one-time setup step, see Installation → Seed from existing docs.
+Once, at setup.

 CAUTION